franciscop/server/docs/documentation/options/README.md

 server({ views: './' });
 ```

-It defaults to `views`; however if you don't have any view file you don't have to create the folder.
+If you don't have any view file you don't have to create the folder.
 The files within `views` should all have an extension such as `.hbs`, `.pug`, etc. To see how to install and use those keep reading.

 ### Engine

+> Note: this option can be ignored and server.js will work with both `.pug` and `.hbs` (Handlebars) file types.

 The view engine that you want to use to render your templates.
 [See all the available engines](https://github.com/expressjs/express/wiki#template-engines).
 To use an engine you normally have to install it first except for the pre-installed ones [pug](https://pugjs.org/) and [handlebars](http://handlebarsjs.com/):